Terms and Conditions

 - The resident is an approved applicant under the Lighthouse Arts project overseen by Hunter Writers Centre (HWC), referred to in this document as “The Organiser”.

 - You are subject to the rules, regulations, procedures and policies of the City of Newcastle, Port Authority New South Wales (PANSW), and The Organiser (as amended from time to time) and will do all such things and take all such steps to ensure compliance with those rules, regulations, procedures and policies together with the terms and conditions of HWC’s licence agreement with PANSW.
-This includes, without limitation, occupational health and safety, security, privacy and the use of information technology.
+This includes, without limitation, occupational health and safety, security, and privacy.
 This document does not subsume any of The Organiser’s policies and codes of conduct and should be read in conjunction with those documents.
 You and any approved accompanying guests are each required to comply with these terms and conditions.

 - You agree that your residency at Lighthouse Arts is, at all times, at the absolute discretion of The Organiser and Port Authority of NSW and the City of Newcastle.